 - repetition of an argument in the hopes that the dim-witted might finally grasp it.
 In this case, the argument that “Where there is no argument, there is no fallacy of argument, and thus any charge of a fallacy of argument where there is no argument is necessarily invalid.”

 Anytime anyone accuses me of a fallacy where it as not only false that I am committing a fallacy, but actually logically impossible that I am, I will point it out.
 If this happens repeatedly, I will repeat my explanation.
 Repeating a sound argument because it has not been grasped or repeating it to different persons is not the same as repeating an assertion in the hope it will, eventually, be believed.
 Don’t conflate these two things in future.

 Josh goes on to accuse me of special pleading, when really that is what he is doing.
 He is actually engaging in what I have described before (concerning Flew’s original use of this tactic) as “extra-special pleading“, which has the form “please allow me to get away with special pleading because I am specially pleading to be able to.”
 Josh posted a response I made to a Tweet of his, but not his original post.
 Could it be because this shows what he really thinks:

 I think here is where we see Josh’s true colors most clearly.
-This is practically the Platonic ideal of an argument to ignorance.
+This is practically the Platonic form of an argument to ignorance.
 “I am right, unless you can prove I am wrong.”

-And this, I think, really goes to show the intellectual dishonesty and bankruptcy of atheism since Flew’s day—although the New Atheists did a great deal to vulgarize and coarsen something already shabby and dishonest.
+And this, I think, really goes to show the intellectual dishonesty and bankruptcy of atheism since Flew’s day—although the New Atheists did a great deal to vulgarize and coarsen something that was already pretty shabby and dishonest.

 Which brings us to Josh’s conclusion: